algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 **Goals :**

 - To define the core gameplay mechanics, rules, and objectives for the Pac-Man game, including the movement of the Pac-Man character, the behavior of ghosts and collecting pellets.
-- To change all the copyright elements of the game like the yellow character sprite and his name : "Pac-man",  the ghost sprite and the musics of the game
+- To change all the copyright elements of the game like the yellow character sprite and his name : "Pac-Man",  the ghost sprite and the musics of the game
 - To add some features as the difficulty and some sprites.
-- To et performance goals, such as achieving a target frame rate and ensuring smooth gameplay.
+- To set performance goals, such as achieving a target frame rate and ensuring smooth gameplay.
 -

 **Non goals :**
 - To create the game that have another objective of the main game.
 - To create the game in another language than assembly
-- To develope the game up of his maximum capacity which is 16 bits
+- To develop the game up of his maximum capacity which is 16 bits
--
+- To deteriorate the public image of Algosup

 ## Stakeholders